thacheshirecat/react-tap-room/README.md

   * Run $ npm run start
   * Navigate to LocalHost:8080 in your browser

+##### Issues / Questions
+  * At this point there have not been any unforeseen issues in the development process.
+Installation and set up of the React Environment went smoothly, each component has been working as intended.
+  * One question is whether global jsx styling can be added to child components or only the App component?
+If I add global styling to a child of App, would only that child and any of that child's children get those 'global' styling rules?
+I initial added global styling rules to Home which was a child of App but had no children, then later had to move those 'global' rules up into App.

+##### Thoughts on React vs Angular
+  * Forthcoming

 ###### Licensing
   * This code utilizes an MIT license